-The Brussels commune states in its website that, once received the temporary protection status, the person is invited to request the registration with the City of Brussels by e-mail (with attached: the certificate of the temporary protection, a copy of the passport and the address where the applicant lives).
-In anticipation of the housing inspection and/or issuing the Card A, the person will then receive a provisional residence document (Annex 15) that is valid for 45 days and gives unlimited access to the labour market.
-If the residence investigation is positive a person will be given an appointment date to go to the Commune and apply for the official residence card; the official residence card (Card A) can be collected approximately 10 days after the application.
-The electronic foreigner Card A (limited stay) is valid for one year as from the date on which the temporary protection is implemented (until 4 March 2023).
-This Card A also contains the statement 'unrestricted access to the labour market'.
+The Brussels commune states on its website that, once received the temporary protection status, the person is invited to request the registration with the City of Brussels by e-mail (with attached: the certificate of the temporary protection, a copy of the passport and the address where the applicant lives).
+While waiting for the A Card, the person will receive a provisional residence document (Annex 15) that is valid for 45 days and gives unlimited access to the labour market.
+Annex 15 costs 10 euros.
+If the residence investigation is positive the person will be invited to apply for the A Card at the Administrative Centre of the City of Brussels.
+The A Card costs 25 euros.
+The A Card can be collected approximately 10 days after the application.